Kingdom of Summer: Plot

-During their stay, Rhys becomes attracted to Eivlin, one of Morgawse's servants.
-Meanwhile, Medraut begins to charm Rhuawn and Rhys, planting doubts about Gwalchmai's sanity, using the well-known fact that he became a berserker in battle.
+Medraut begins to charm Rhuawn and Rhys, planting doubts about Gwalchmai's sanity.
 Rhuawn is won over, but not Rhys.
-Seeing this, Medraut changes tactics.

-Rhys is taken by force to Morgawse.
-She uses magic to try to break his will, but he resists stubbornly.
-When Medraut leaves the room, Eivlin follows and knocks him unconscious.
 Needing Medraut's assistance to break Rhys, Morgawse goes in search of him, giving Eivlin the opportunity to free Rhys and flee with him.

-The witch casts a spell to kill her.
-When Eivlin is struck down, Rhys does the only thing he can think of - he baptizes her by the roadside.
-Then, he searches desperately for help.
-He runs into a young boy named Gwyn, who takes them to his mother, a nun named Elidan.
-By chance, Rhys has found Gwalchmai's lost love - and their son.
+When Eivlin is struck down, Rhys searches for help.
+He runs into a young boy named Gwyn, who takes them to his mother, a nun named Elidan, who is revealed as Gwalchmai's lost love - and their son.

 Medraut tracks Rhys down and takes him back to his mother, only to find Gwalchmai there.
 Gwalchmai defeats Morgawse in a battle of magic, leaving her exhausted, but physically unharmed.

-Rhys takes his master to Eivlin; Gwalchmai is able to awaken her.
-Then he tries to reconcile with Elidan or at least gain her forgiveness, but she is unmoved.
-Rhys had reluctantly promised her not to reveal Gwyn's identity, so Gwalchmai departs with his misery unabated.

-They return to Maelgwn's fortress, where more tragic news awaits.
-Agravain had arrived to visit his father.
-In the middle of speaking together, Lot suddenly died for no apparent reason.
+Gwalchmai awakens Eivlin and unsuccessfully tries to reconcile with Elidan.
+They return to Maelgwn's fortress, where it is revealed that Lot has died for no apparent reason.
 While Gwalchmai was away, Agravain killed his mother for murdering Lot.
-In a rage, Medraut decides to go to Camlann, to see his father - Arthur - and to conspire against him.
-Arthur's downfall is set in motion.
+In a rage, Medraut decides to go to Camlann, to see his father, Arthur, and to conspire against him.

+Reception

+Publishers Weekly states that "Bradshaw's second Arthurian tale ... surpasses 2010's Hawk of May in bringing the world of a Roman Arthur to life. ...
+Arthurian retellings rarely come from the voice of a freeman, and Rhys's grounded perspective enhances the fantastical elements.
+Adults and young readers alike will be delighted by Bradshaw's engaging mix of history, legend, and romance."

+Kirkus Reviews was less positive: "Bradshaw's attempts at thematic heft (Light vs. Dark, pagan vs. Christian) are more Star Wars than Tolkien, let alone genuinely medieval.
+And the tales-within-the-tale sometimes slow the pace to a crawl.
+Still, compared to most Arthurian recyclings, this is painless and straightforward storytelling".